Marikina: Culture

-Some of the local festivities in Marikina include: Ilognayan Festival, a cultural event that is about letting the people know about the Marikina River's significance which is held in February along the Marikina River; Ka-Angkan Festival is a feast that coincides with the founding anniversary of Marikina on April 16.
+Some of the local festivities in Marikina include: Ka-Angkan Festival is a feast that coincides with the founding anniversary of Marikina on April 16.
 It is an event that honors the large native clans of the city that have unique monikers; Marikina Christmas Festival/Shopalooza/ChristmaSaya, is a long holiday festival filled with stalls selling a wide variety of goods at affordable prices.
-The festival starts as early as October, and runs until February of the following year, mostly concentrated in Marikina River Park and Riverbanks Center; Rehiyon-Rehiyon Festival, a festival that showcases the various ethnic groups that make up the people of Marikina.
+The festival starts as early as October, and runs until February of the following year, mostly concentrated in Marikina River Park and Riverbanks Center; Rehiyon-Rehiyon Festival, showcases the various ethnic groups that make up the people of Marikina.
 It serves as a tribute to the active community who came from other regions of the country and chose to settle in Marikina.
 It proves that unity can be achieved despite diverse backgrounds and different dialects.
 The festival celebrates every year on December 8, when Marikina was established as a city; and lastly, the Sapatos Festival, since Marikina was tagged as the Shoe Capital, the city celebrates the Sapatos Festival every year, from mid-September until the year ends.
 This is a celebration of the ingenuity and craftsmanship of shoemakers in Marikina.
 It gives due recognition to their hardship and the local shoe industry itself.